 In September 2013 it was the first time FDOL was used by students studying formally at different institutions in the UK and in Sweden who were working towards specific qualifications and required different levels of engagement.
 The assessment was tailored to the local programme requirements.
 The facilitators team now also included Neil Withnell from the University of Salford.

 Chrissi collected data from FDOL132 participants who provided their consent to participate in her PhD research.
 Participation in the research project was completely voluntarily and non-participation in the research project did not effect FDOL132 participation in any way.
-The thesis has been submitted in May 2017 (FDOL132 was one of the two cases through which data was collected) and the findings will be made available through open access publications.
+The thesis has been completed in 2017 and is now available (FDOL132 was one of the two cases through which data was collected) and the findings will be made available through open access publications.
 Insights into the collaborative learning experience have been gained and a cross-boundary collaborative open learning framework for cross-institutional academic development has been developed as the key output of this phenomenographic study.